kevlarpixels/TriviaGame/README.md

 * On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).# TriviaGame

 I had the thought of creating a trivia game of pixar questions.
-I made the illustrations from scratch.
+I made the illustrations from scratch for the mobile and web.